-Register your custom domain with Okteto Cloud by emailing us.
-Please include the domain, your github ID, and the namespace you want to use in the email.
+Reach out to support to register your custom domain with Okteto Cloud.
+Please include the domain, your github ID, and the namespace you want to use in your communications.

 Update your DNS configuration so your custom domain points to Okteto Cloud's DNS target.

 Configure your Application to use your Custom Domain